slatedocs/slate/source/includes/_elixir.md

 ### Context Key Restrictions

-The context `key` must be a printable String.
-Generally, an `atom` is used as a key.
+Context keys can be an `Atom` or `String` with only printable characters.
 Custom context keys may contain alphanumeric characters, dashes, and underscores.
 Spaces are not allowed.

 Attempts to add invalid context will be ignored.